 - In-depth study content, questions, and more

-- An online experience based on our best relationship series like Keys to Loving Lasting Relationships, DNA of Relationships, Reignite, Homes of Honor, and so much more
+- An online experience based on our best relationship series like Keys to Loving Lasting Relationships, DNA of Relationships, Smalley Marriage Intensive, Homes of Honor, and so much more

 Why Are Hope and Optimism Important?
 Seligman in Authentic Happiness, “As Seligman says in Authentic Happiness, “the art of hope is finding permanent and pervasive causes for the positive events, and temporary and specific causes for the negative events.” by Jorge Luis Aurich Cornejo